EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 !!!
 Warning

-    Any running jobs will be cancelled during the monthly TRE maintenance period.
+    Any running jobs are cancelled during the monthly TRE maintenance period.

 ---